Bam92/abelmbula/content/blog/fcc-dna-pairing/index.md

 ## 2. Using For Loop, CharAt(), and If Statement

-In this solution we will make use of the traditional for loop and if statements once more in combination with the String object's charAt() method.
+In this solution, we will make use of the traditional for loop and if statements once more in combination with the String object's charAt() method.
 This method (**String.prototype.charAt()**) returns the character at the specified index in a string.

 ```javascript
 function pairElement(str) {